-New Zealand's approach to the regulation of low-risk substances
+New Zealand's approach

-In August 2011, in response to the proliferating supply of so-called 'legal highs', the New Zealand government announced that it would develop a new regime to regulate the manufacture and sale of 'low-risk' psychoactive substances.
-Details of the new regime were released over the course of 2012.
-The regime will require manufacturers to pay for clinical trials of the finished products they wish to sell, to prove that they are low risk before they are approved.
+In response to the proliferating supply of so-called 'legal highs', the New Zealand government has developed a new regime to regulate the manufacture and sale of 'low-risk' psychoactive substances.
+The Psychoactive Substances Act was passed in July 2013.
+The regime requires manufacturers to pay for preclinical and clinical trials of the finished products they wish to sell, to prove that they are low risk before they are approved.
 Based on the 2011 final report of the New Zealand Law Commission, and following consultations with the industry, the new approach aims to balance the demand for access to such substances with the risk of likely harm to individuals and society.
-The clinical trials may cost up to NZD 2 million (EUR 1.25 million) per product and take 1-2 years to complete.
-A manufacturer must also pay a NZD 180 000 fee to the regulator to have its product assessed.
+The Ministry of Health estimated that clinical trials may cost up to NZD 2 million (EUR 1.25 million) per product and take 1-2 years to complete.
+A manufacturer must also pay a NZD 175 000 fee to the regulator to have its product assessed.
 There is also a range of additional restrictions.
-The sale of approved products should be to people aged over 18, and there should be no sales from convenience stores, with advertising limited to the point of sale and other promotion prohibited.
-Packaging should be childproof and clearly list ingredients and health warnings.

-The supply of any psychoactive substance that has not been approved may be punished by up to 2 years in prison, and personal possession of such a substance will be punishable with a civil fine (i.e. no criminal conviction is registered).
-In this scenario, a 'psychoactive substance' could be defined as anything whose primary purpose is to induce a psychoactive effect and is not already covered by other legislation (e.g. alcohol, tobacco, herbal medicines); a new regulator in the Ministry of Health could rule on borderline cases.
-This new legislation is envisaged to be enacted by August 2013.
+The sale of approved products should be to people aged over 18, and there should be no sales from convenience stores or establishments selling alcohol or vehicle fuel.
+Advertising is limited to within the point of sale, and other promotion is prohibited.
+Packaging should clearly list ingredients and health warnings.
+The supply of any psychoactive substance that has not been approved may be punished by up to 2 years in prison, and personal possession of such a substance will be punishable with a civil fine of 300 NZD (i.e. no criminal conviction is registered).
+In this scenario, a 'psychoactive substance' could be defined as anything whose primary purpose is to induce a psychoactive effect and is not already covered by other legislation (e.g. alcohol, tobacco, herbal medicines).
+From July 2013, there had been an interim regime while implementing regulations were developed, but in May 2014 an amendment ended this, following adverse health reports from products and social disruption around stores.
+This amendment placed a moratorium on applications until new regulations were in place, and introduced a ban on considering data from animal tests in the applications.
+The new regulations defining product and licencing applications entered into force in November 2014, and retail and marketing regulations are expected by mid-2015.
+However, the ban on animal test data remains a major obstacle to proving that a product poses a low risk to humans.

-This is not the first time that New Zealand has explored alternative regulatory options for managing 'legal highs'.
-In 2005, the government added a new category 'Class D - Restricted Substance' to the drug law, whereby sales were permitted to people aged over 18 only.
-The new psychoactive substance benzylpiperazine was legally sold in this way for 3 years before being withdrawn.